 us-west, the field key

 curl -i -XPOST 'http://localhost:8086/write?db=mydb' --data-binary 'cpu_load_short,host=server01,region=us-west value=0.64 1434055562000000000'

 When writing points, you must specify an existing database in the

 db query parameter.

-See the API Reference documentation for a complete list of the available query parameters.
+See the HTTP section on the Write Syntax page for a complete list of the available query parameters.

 The body of the POST - we call this the Line Protocol - contains the time-series data that you wish to store.
 They consist of a measurement, tags, fields, and a timestamp.
 InfluxDB requires a measurement name.
 Strictly speaking, tags are optional but most series include tags to differentiate data sources and to make querying both easy and efficient.
 Both tag keys and tag values are strings.
 Field keys are required and are always strings, and, by default, field values are floats.
 The timestamp - supplied at the end of the line in Unix time in nanoseconds since January 1, 1970 UTC - is optional.
 If you do not specify a timestamp InfluxDB uses the server’s local nanosecond timestamp in Unix epoch.
 Anything that has to do with time in InfluxDB is always UTC.

 Post multiple points to multiple series at the same time by separating each point with a new line.
 Batching points in this manner results in much higher performance.